-Several studies have shown that morbidly obese patients spent 42% more on costs associated with medical care and 77% more on prescription drugs than healthy individuals in a year.
-Hospitalizations among obese individuals are 48% higher than the remainder of the population.
+Several studies have shown that morbidly higher-weight patients spent 42% more on costs associated with medical care and 77% more on prescription drugs than healthy individuals in a year.
+Hospitalizations among higher-weight individuals are 48% higher than the remainder of the population.

 This is primarily due to all the weight-related illnesses and complications they experience.
 Conditions, such as high blood pressure, sleep apnea, type 2 diabetes, breathing problems, osteoarthritis, gout, heart disease, gallstones, and several types of cancer.

-Considering these statistics, how much could an obese individual save on healthcare costs throughout their lifetime if they could eliminate even one of their obesity-related illnesses?
+Considering these statistics, how much could a higher-weight individual save on healthcare costs throughout their lifetime if they could eliminate even one of their obesity-related illnesses?
 Not to mention that losing weight and becoming healthier could improve the quality of life.

 Bariatric Surgery Costs Compared to the ROI

-The costs associated with bariatric surgery or a bariatric weight loss procedure may seem a bit daunting at first but, when measured against all the benefits that could be gained, they pale in comparison.
-To find out more about how much bariatric surgery costs, check out our price checker.
+However, the costs associated with bariatric surgery or a bariatric weight loss procedure may seem a bit daunting at first.
+But, when measured against all the benefits that could be gained, they pale in comparison.
+Nevertheless, to find out more about how much bariatric surgery costs, check out our price checker.

-Contact IBI Healthcare Institute today to find out if you qualify for bariatric surgery and set up a consultation.
-It could be your first step towards a new, healthier life!
+Furthermore, contact IBI Healthcare Institute today to find out if you qualify for bariatric surgery and set up a consultation.
+Above all, it could be your first step towards a new, healthier life!